 "When they live by the labor of their hands, as our fathers and the apostles did, then they are really monks" (Rule of St. Benedict, chap.
 48).
-The monks of St. Procopius Abbey work with their hands, as in this picture, but in their history they have also always been involved in outside apostolates, especially academic apostolates, to serve the Church and the world.
-See the links below for some of the major works that St. Procopius Abbey does.
+The monks of St. Procopius Abbey work with their hands, as in this picture, but in their history they have also always been involved in other works that serve the Church and the world.